CRBroughton/unocss-token-system/README.md

     full: '100%',
   },
 colors: {
-    // Theme colors generate dynamic utilities that use CSS variables.
+    // Theme colours generate dynamic utilities that use CSS variables.
     // The preset will create a preflight that injects CSS variables for the default
     // theme (applied on :root) and additional themes using a corresponding class.
     primary: {